pvcraven/jokes/source/jokes.rst

 #.
 You feel stuck with your debt if you can't budge it.
 #.
 A lot of money is tainted.
 'Taint yours and it taint mine.
 #.
 Once you've seen one shopping center, you've seen a mall.
 #.
-That lazy Red Kneck is a farmer outstanding in his field.
+That farmer is outstanding in his field.
 #.
 Police were called to a daycare center today where a three-year-old was resisting a rest.
 #.
 Did you hear about the guy whose whole left side was cut off?
 He's all right now.
 #.
 To write with a broken pencil is pointless.